 Hypertension & High blood cholesterol are symptoms!
 Not the disease itself.

-High blood pressure is a mechanism needed to achieve more efficient blood flow & filtering in major organs such as the Lungs, Kidneys, Liver, Heart & Circulatory systems.
+High blood pressure is needed to achieve more efficient blood flow & filtering in major organs such as the Lungs, Kidneys, Liver, Heart & Circulatory systems.
 Hypertension is usually a sign of an unhealthy cumulative lifestyle and diet.
 (It can be reversed.)

 - Anxiety and stress can aggravate the symptoms of hypertension.